No one knows when Tesla Bot will arrive. Here are robots you can experience now

 "Essentially, in the future, physical work will be a choice," Musk said during the presentation at Tesla's AI Day.
 "If you want to do it, you can, but you won't need to do it."

 Musk said he hoped for a Tesla Bot prototype next year, but it's anyone's guess when you'll run into one at your local Safeway.
 Musk has also told us we're going to Mars, but no one's brought back a souvenir T-shirt or snow globe yet.
-The Tesla Bot we saw was just a skinny dude in a spandex suit.
+The Tesla Bot we saw was just a skinny dude in a weird onesie.

 Still, robots are an alluring idea and have captured human imagination for more than a century.
 If you don't want to wait for Tesla Bot -- should it ever come -- here are some robots you can experience right now: